poorpool/peakfs-experiments/README.md

 Due to confidentiality requirements of our paper collaborators, we regret that we cannot publish the code of PeakFS and our own implementation of GekkoFS.
 However, we are pleased to show the configurations and scripts we used in `mdtest_and_ior_config/` during testing for reference.
 We adjust the data volume in the configuration to ensure that the tests run for a minimum duration (e.g., 40 seconds).

-To test the metadata and data performance of a parallel file system like BeeGFS, simply run `./beegfs_io500.sh config-beegfs.ini`.
+To test the metadata and data performance of a parallel file system like BeeGFS, simply clone the [IO500 repository](https://github.com/IO500/io500), compile it, modify the paths in `beegfs_io500.sh` and `config-beegfs.ini`, then run `./beegfs_io500.sh config-beegfs.ini`.

 ## Comprehensive Experiments